About Johnstown Community Sportsman Club

-The JCSC is a community club oriented around many outdoor activities including Fishing, Hunting, Shooting, Archery, Dogs, Hiking, Photography.
+JCSC is a community club oriented toward outdoor activities including Fishing, Hunting, Shooting, Archery, and Dogs.

-We donate to many outdoor groups and organizations as well as community well being groups.
+We donate to other groups and organizations, as well as community well-being groups.
 We also offer scholarships to local students, and provide a place for groups to meet and have their own functions.

 - The National Wild Turkey Federation

 - Pheasants Forever

 - Local 4H Groups

 - Johnstown Coonhunters